regorxxx/ajquery-xxx/_readme.txt

 		fix:	Playlist Tools menu entries (listener) not sending commands to proper playlist if 'PT:listener' did not exist before (i.e. working on second command sent not the first one);
+		fix:	Window height increasing indefinitely when showing artwork due to server re-connection added on v0.94;

 	07 March  0.94
 		add:	Template will try to reconnect when server is unreachable every 10 secs;